Theatre Outreach Unit: Perspective Building Meetings

-Identifying the target groups & artists
+Identifying the target groups and artists

 After the Perspective Building meetings, the Dept. would pick up the artists, theatre groups who are going to be a part of the collaboration for the next 18 months work.
 The selection of the groups and individuals would be done through a meticulous discussion with the staff and invited field experts at the Dept.

 Short Term Theatre Training Programmes

 The lack of proper knowledge and skill are the primary reasons for the decline in the quality of Parishat Natakam.
 In order to overcome this, a series of four workshops are planned in the fields of 1) lighting 2) Set Design 3) Make up & Costumes 4) Music / Use of Technology.
 These workshops are intended to equip the theatre groups, artists of Parishats with the latest methods/ skills of executing a theatre performance.
 Through these workshops, diversity in themes and quality of the productions would be achieved.
 During the first phase, four short term theatre training programmes would be organised for the selected artists and technicians.
 A bunch of 20 artists representing 20 different Theatre Groups will be trained on full-time basis.
 The training will be on several aspects of theatre arts, covering acting, speech, costumes, make up, set design etc.